Examining Hello World

 heistis the HTML templating library.
 You do not need it to use the above two libraries but you are certainly welcome to.

-snapis a library that builds on the above three prackages and provides higher-level abstractions for building complex websites.
-It also contains a
+snapis a library that builds on the above three packages and provides higher-level abstractions for building complex websites.

 snapexecutable which can generate several different skeleton projects to get you started.

 In the Quick Start Guide, we installed Snap and created a template “hello world” application.
 Here we’ll look at what’s inside the application and describe basic use of Snap’s web server API.